Updated November 2017

 The Tor Ultra Hi comes equipped with ubercushy soles, an above-average lacing system, and solid breathability.

 Ankle stability is the defining benefit of boots compared to hiking shoes or trail runners.
 Hikers who choose boots rather than a low-cut hiking shoe do so for ankle support and torsional stability.
-Hiking boots with a mid-height, or full cut, reduce the chance of taking missteps and twisting ankles.
+Models with a mid-height, or full cut, reduce the chance of taking missteps and twisting ankles.
 During long days carrying a pack, this support keeps the ankles and feet from tiring.
 When choosing a boot for stability, first keep in mind that a boot that fits your foot well is necessary for stabilizing your ankle and foot.
 Try on several models, noting how well your heel and forefoot stay put in the footbed.
 See the chart below for the overall stability score each product received.

 In addition to the many miles we hiked over rough terrain, we took a couple of measurements to quantify how well each product supports the ankle and resists lateral rolling.
 First, we measured the height of the ankle collar from the footbed to its tallest point of the instep.
-The Quest 4D II
+The Quest 4D 2

 has the tallest ankle collars at 6.5 inches, followed by the Powermatic 200